bastoica/SREGym/README.md

   - mitigation
 ```

-This entry will tell the conductor to run noop, detection and mitigation.
+This entry will tell the conductor to run noop, detection and mitigation when running the k8s_target_port-misconfig problem.
 If the entry for a problem_id doesn't exist, the conductor will assume that all tasks are to be run.

 The benchmark is driven by agent submissions.
 The benchmark expects the agent to submit a `POST` HTTP API call to the `http://localhost:8000/submit` HTTP endpoint.